tim-mcginley/stat159-project1/paper/paper.md

 mainly about how to use the GitHub website, which I am not super familar with.
 I didn't get "stuck" really at any point, although it did take me a second to "get" the whole phony makefile target procedure.

+Overall this went smoothly and I feel prepared to replicate this procedure with real analysis soon.